top of page

 What Are Arterial Ulcers?

-Arterial ulcers are serious wounds caused by poor circulation, most often linked to peripheral artery disease (PAD).
-These ulcers typically form on the toes, heels or ankles and are extremely slow to heal because oxygen-rich blood cannot properly reach the tissue.
+Arterial ulcers are painful, slow-healing wounds caused by restricted blood flow, most commonly due to Peripheral Artery Disease (PAD).
+These ulcers typically form on the toes, feet, heels or ankles and worsen when oxygen-rich blood cannot reach the skin.

 Why Treatment Matters

-• Survey citations and liability issues for the facility
+• Costly survey citations and liability issues for facilities

 Signs & Symptoms of Arterial Ulcers